Averaging plus Learning Models and Their Asymptotics: Conclusion

 \section{Conclusion}

-To isolate learning, we dispensed with traditional game theoretic notions of utility.
-There has been a growing trend across disciplines to study this aspect.
-The abundance of data from the online world on interactions means social network models are gaining the interests of theoreticians as well as experimentalists.
-Our work is the first to our knowledge that generalizes Degroot learning to incorporate randomness and develop distribution results on the beliefs themselves.
-What kind of distributions arise, when there is no consensus?
-This question was examined at length.
-It is not necessary that a Gaussian distribution arises.
-It depends on the underlying randomness.

-For previous studies in social learning, the noise is interpreted as a private signal.
-In our setting, one can think of the noise in this way.
-However, the emphasis we put was on the probabilistic notions of consensus.
-Agreement can be to a point, a probability measure or to a line.
-This holds regardless of the number of agents.
+In this paper we introduce a model of interaction and learning which resembles to some extent the DeGroot model, though it is rather different in scope.
+The plain vanilla model is deterministic but we introduce a model with randomness and analyze convergence when the noise decays to zero in large time.

 When the noise is not decaying, condition \eqref{e:ll1b} is crucial to ensure convergence in distribution.
 This condition can be thought of as a stabilization feature of learning.
 Individuals learn with varying $A_t$ and $\mathcal{E}_t$ but these cannot change too drastically.
 Eventually, all agents settle down.
-We extended the standard Degroot learning models to incorporate a variety of noise terms.
+Temporary bubbles are also possible, where agents don't learn $\rho_t=0$ for shout bouts or there are periods of insanity $\rho_t >1$: this is an added feature of condition \eqref{e:ll1}.